 I could drown myself inside the mansion for hours because the sound of high heels is quite soothing against the creaking floor.
 The lighting in this game is beautiful.
 There were certain shots in the game I really admire.
 Just look at how beautiful Dr. Reed is skipping into a nightmare in the picture below.

 She is so dedicated to her job that she is willing to risk her life?
 She’s so brave and a tad bit crazy.
 But who am I to judge?
 I suppose I am just as crazy as she is to find her admirable.
 After all, I am playing a survival horror game here.
 Throughout the game, it was so difficult not to laugh nervously when the psychopath from the mansion kept mumbling in the background something along the line: “This place is not open to the public!” and “Are you working overtime?”
 Strangely, these little minor details make me appreciate the aesthetic of the game as an art piece in itself.
 For one, a professional eloquent woman like Dr. Reed is quite attractive.
-Female protagonists don’t always have to be a young Barbie doll like in Haunting Ground, a PS2 game developed by Capcom, to mesmerize the audiences.
-However, there were a few minor issues that were a bit of an eye sore—the protagonist’s facial animation which looked more theatrical than natural and her internal dialogue: “This can’t be real”.
+Female protagonists don’t always have to be young Barbie dolls like in Haunting Ground, a PS2 game developed by Capcom, to mesmerize the audiences.
+However, there were a few minor issues that were a bit of an eye sore—the protagonist’s facial animation which looked more theatrical than natural, and her internal dialogue: “This can’t be real”.
 I often wonder why she was so persistent to trespass a private property in the first place only to find her desperately trying to get out of the mansion.
-Perhaps, I just didn’t find the plot convincing enough or else I wouldn’t have had this question in the back of my mind.
+Perhaps, I just didn’t find the plot convincing enough, or else I wouldn’t have had this question in the back of my mind.
 The game has potential in the story department and the pacing of the game could have been extended.
 So, it wouldn’t feel like the player rushed into a nightmare—only to want out as soon as possible.

-Gameplay wise, the game is pretty straight forward.
+Gameplay-wise, the game is pretty straightforward.
 The horror takes place in the mansion and if you follow a guide, you can beat the game in 1 or 2 hours.
 Running time is similar to that of a film.
 But quite frankly, I am not against it.
 It took me over 10 hours to complete the entire game because of trials and errors and obtaining all trophies.
-My only big complaint with the game is that the gaming mechanics can be quite frustrating sometimes.
+My only big complaint about the game is that the gaming mechanics can be quite frustrating sometimes.
 Do expect to die frequently.
 I rarely use any of the diversion items in the game, which are supposed to distract the psychopath.
 Perhaps, it’s my fault that I couldn’t read the in-game description correctly, but I just had no time to read or learn how it works when I am busy trying to run and hide from my pursuer!
-The entire structure of the game revolves around hide and seek and some QTEs (quick time events) which can be frustrating for those who don’t have high reflexes.
-Some gamers are dissuaded from continuing the game when they keep seeing the Game Over screen as oppose to someone who see it as a challenge.
+The entire structure of the game revolves around hiding and seek and some QTEs (quick time events) which can be frustrating for those who don’t have high reflexes.
+Some gamers are dissuaded from continuing the game when they keep seeing the Game Over screen as opposed to someone who sees it as a challenge.
 Luckily, this game doesn’t acknowledge the player’s failure, it just reloads from the last autosaved saving point.
-Finally, while hide and seek is the main gameplay’s concept, I find it a bit annoying that the enemy seems to appear from one place to the next conveniently.
-Players would naturally assume, it takes a certain amount of time to walk from point A to point B. Apparently, the enemy doesn’t follow the same physics rules; I don’t believe it’s the game intention to make the enemy a supernatural being either.
+Finally, while hide and seek is the main gameplay concept, I find it a bit annoying that the enemy seems to appear from one place to the next conveniently.
+Players would naturally assume, it takes a certain amount of time to walk from point A to point B. Apparently, the enemy doesn’t follow the same physics rules; I don’t believe it’s the game’s intention to make the enemy a supernatural being either.
 There were times when I would hide in the closet, waiting for the area to be clear of the enemy, but it always seemed like the enemy was nearby no matter what floor I was on in the mansion.
 When it comes to technical aspects, it needs some work, however, for the most part, the game’s concept is great!